Chris Driedger: Ottawa Senators and Florida Panthers

 On April 1, 2014, the Ottawa Senators signed Driedger to a three-year entry-level contract.
 On March 26, 2015, Driedger made his NHL debut with Ottawa, entering a game against the New York Rangers.

 After five seasons within the Senators organization, Driedger was released as a free agent.
 On July 3, 2018, he agreed to a one-year AHL contract with the Springfield Thunderbirds, the primary affiliate to the Florida Panthers.
 In the 2018–19 season, Driedger initially split his time between the Thunderbirds and Manchester Monarchs of the ECHL, before solidifying his role in the AHL.
 He made 16 appearances with Springfield before he was signed to a two-way NHL contract with the Florida Panthers for the remainder of the season on February 24, 2019.
 On April 30, 2019, Driedger signed a two-year contract extension with the Panthers.
 Towards the beginning of the 2019–20 season, on November 30, 2019, Driedger made his first career start against the Nashville Predators, in which he recorded a 27 save, 3–0 shutout win.

+Driedger became the Panthers' full-time backup goaltender to Sergei Bobrovsky for 2020–21 after the departure of previous backup Sam Montembeault.
+In his 23 starts throughout the season, a personal record up to that point, Driedger led the Panthers' goaltending corps in save percentage (.927), GAA (2.07), and shutouts (three).

 Seattle Kraken

-On July 21, 2021, Driedger was selected from the Panthers at the 2021 NHL Expansion Draft by the Seattle Kraken.
-Driedger was immediately signed to a three-year, $10.5 million contract by the Kraken.
+Despite his breakout with the Panthers the previous season, Driedger was left exposed by the team at the 2021 NHL expansion draft.
+On July 21, 2021, Driedger was selected with the fourth pick in the draft by the Seattle Kraken, where he immediately signed a three-year, $10.5 million contract.
+Although initially expected to be the Kraken's starting goaltender, the signing of Philipp Grubauer to a long-term deal again relegated Driedger to a backup role.

 In his first season with the Kraken, Driedger was often sidelined due to injury issues.
-His first injury came after relieving Philipp Grubauer in a loss to the Philadelphia Flyers on October 18.
+His first injury came after relieving Grubauer in a loss to the Philadelphia Flyers on October 18.
 He missed numerous games while working out in solo sessions with goalie coach Andrew Allen before rejoining the team on November 2.
 However, he was reinjured later that month following a 7–4 win on November 29 and missed numerous games to recover.

 In the off-season, Driedger joined Team Canada at the 2022 IIHF World Championship.
 He took over as starter after an injury to the team's original starter, Logan Thompson.
 He was himself injured midway through the final against Team Finland, where Canada ultimately won the silver medal.
 It was subsequently announced that Driedger had suffered a torn ACL, and that as a result he would miss 7 to 9 months of playing time into the 2022–23 season.
+In his first game back with the team on December 27, 2023, Driedger made 37 saves to lead the Kraken to a win over the Calgary Flames.